ubuntu/ubuntu-desktop-documentation/docs/how-to/change-the-default-terminal.md

 ## On Ubuntu 25.04 and later

 Starting with Ubuntu 25.04, the way to set your default terminal has changed.
-In addition, the Files application now also respects your default terminal when you select {guilabel}`Open in Terminal` from the folder menu.
+In addition, the Files application now respects your default terminal when you select {guilabel}`Open in Terminal` from the folder menu.

 Your terminal might enable you to set it as default in the terminal settings.
 For example, look for the following menu items: